 As a true multi-purpose platform, the 515 First Responder incorporates new technology and materials that expand the operating envelope.
 With a state-of-the-art avionics suite and the availability of a factory endorsed Full Motion Level D Flight Simulator, the Canadair 515 First Responder is the most technically advanced multi-mission aerial firefighting aircraft on the market.

-The 515 offers exceptional aerial firefighting capabilities with flexible architecture that, in combination with the internal water tanks, can be equipped with options such as spray boom for insect control or oil spill dispersant, an enlarged cargo door for disaster relief support, and the ability to add a “QC” quick change sensor or medevac suite.
+The CL-515 offers exceptional aerial firefighting capabilities with flexible architecture that, in combination with the internal water tanks, can be equipped with options such as spray boom for insect control or oil spill dispersant, an enlarged cargo door for disaster relief support, and the ability to add a “QC” quick change sensor or medevac suite.

 The Canadair 515 First Responder is the only aerial firefighter and multi-mission amphibious aircraft built and supported by an OEM.
 The aircraft comes complete with a full factory warranty combined with Viking’s renowned customer and product support services.

 The multi-mission Canadair 515 First Responder addresses obsolescence issues associated with the older CL-415 airframe and systems while improving maintainability through its use of modernized materials and airframe systems enhancements.
 The 515 also features an evolution of the maintenance program, increased water tank capacity, and higher landing weights.

 The new Collins Pro Line Fusion® avionics suite addresses current and future regulatory requirements and includes dual GPS, TCAS II, TAWS, ADS-B out, Synthetic Vision Technology, FMS and Flight Director, as well as numerous opportunities for expansion.